-The increase in salaries, incentive compensation, and benefits was driven primarily by a \$2.4 million increase in incentive compensation paid to our investment and marketing professionals as a result of the increase in revenue and average AUM.
-The remaining increase is primarily due to the formation of our eighth investment team.
+The increase in salaries, incentive compensation, and benefits was driven primarily by a \$4.8 million increase in incentive compensation paid to our investment and marketing professionals as a result of the increase in revenue and average AUM.
+The remaining increase is primarily due to costs associated with our eighth investment team, which was founded in the fourth quarter of 2016.

-Restricted share-based award compensation expense increased \$1.4 million primarily as a result of our January 2017 grant of 1,267,250 restricted stock awards and 1,250 restricted stock units of Class A common stock to certain of our employees.
+Restricted share-based award compensation expense increased \$1.5 million primarily as a result of our January 2017 grant of 1,267,250 restricted stock awards and 1,250 restricted stock units of Class A common stock to certain of our employees.
 Total compensation expense associated with the 2017 grants is expected to be approximately \$35.9 million.

-Pre-offering related compensation expense, which consists of the amortization expense on pre-offering Class B awards, decreased \$1.5 million as certain awards became fully vested during 2016 and 2017.
-The Class B awards will be fully vested on July 1, 2017.
+Pre-offering related compensation expense, which consists of the amortization expense on pre-offering Class B awards, decreased \$0.8 million as certain awards became fully vested during 2016 and 2017.
+As of July 1, 2017, all Class B awards were fully vested.

-Total salaries, incentive compensation and benefits was 51% and 50% of our revenues for the three months ended March 31, 2017, and 2016, respectively.
+Total salaries, incentive compensation and benefits was 49% of our revenues for the three months ended June 30, 2017, and 2016.